Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 # Sensitivity analysis

 The models built with OSPS depend on a lot of input parameters which are based on literature values, measurements, databases, assumptions.
 For a given set of input parameters a number of output curves is computed in a simulation.
 To assess which input parameters have most impact on the output curves, a sensitivity analysis of the simulation can be performed.
-For more information about theoretical background, see [OSPS documentation](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/sensitivity-analysis).
+For more information about theoretical background, see [Sensitivity Analysis](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/sensitivity-analysis).

 In brief, the values of the chosen parameters are changed by a certain percentage and the impact of these changes on PK parameters of model outputs is assessed.